Khafaniking/conf-chat/README.md

 From the player view, they can enter the commands /dm and /public.
 With /public, they can then enter any message they like and this message will be logged in public_chat.py and sent to the other players.
 With /dm, they'll be asked to select the player port they want to talk to.
 For the recipient to respond, they will also have to enter /dm and initiate contact with the first messenger.

+At any point during the prompt template, you can enter '/back' to exit the DM and Public chat prompts.